zerratar/CrunchyrollAPI/README.md

 	NOTE: StartSession must have been used before this request

 ==============
- The unfortenate part.
-I'm not able to create a WP8 specific project at this time as I'm not currently using a Windows 8 installation, the Windows Store App Lib however is available as I had time to do it earlier =)

- Now for the fortunate part,
  the code is pretty much cross-platform between the different devices WP7, WP8 and even Win8 Store App.
  So all you have to do is to rebuild the different projects.
 (I'm not able to try it out atm, it could give you them horrible errors)